-- (a) Order Required.
+(a) Order Required.
 No document may be filed under seal in non-sealed criminal cases except pursuant to an order by the Court as set forth in subpart (b) of this Rule and except for a response or reply to a criminal sealed motion or memorandum.
 For the purposes of this Rule, the term "document" means any filing, including a motion, memorandum, notice, exhibit, record, or other item to be filed under seal with the Court.
-The motion seeking leave to file a proposed document under seal, however, will automatically be filed under seal without need for a Court order. - Any motion or stipulation seeking leave to file a document under seal must set forth a clear statement of the facts and legal authority justifying the filing of the document under seal and must append (as a separate attachment) a proposed order granting the motion.
+The motion seeking leave to file a proposed document under seal, however, will automatically be filed under seal without need for a Court order.

+(b) Procedure for Obtaining an Order to File a Document Under Seal.
+Any motion or stipulation seeking leave to file a document under seal must set forth a clear statement of the facts and legal authority justifying the filing of the document under seal and must append (as a separate attachment) a proposed order granting the motion.
 Any motion seeking leave to file a document under seal or requesting the entire case be sealed, will automatically be filed under seal in criminal cases.
 The document or documents that are subject of any such motion or stipulation must not be appended to the motion or stipulation, and must be lodged with the Court separately consistent with subpart (c)of this Rule.